 Select the compiler you want to use.
 For example, depending on the compilers you have installed, you might see something like:

 Configure Hello World

 There are two things you must do to configure your CMake project: select a kit (which you just did) and select a variant.

-The kit you selected previously is shown in the Status bar.
+The kit you selected previously is shown in the Project Status view in the CMake Tools sidebar.
 For example:

-To change the kit, you can click on the kit in the Status bar, or run the CMake: Select a kit command again from the Command Palette.
+To change the kit, you can click on the kit in the Project Status view in the CMake Tools sidebar, or run the CMake: Select a Kit command again from the Command Palette.
 If you don't see the compiler you're looking for, you can edit the

 cmake-tools-kits.json file in your project.
 To edit the file, open the Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and run the CMake: Edit User-Local CMake Kits command.